excellalabs/xluhco/README.md

 ### Prerequisites

 * This project requires [.NET Core](https://www.microsoft.com/net/download/core) v2.0.
 You'll want to download and install it.
+It's cross-platform; you should be able to find an installer that works for you.
 * For an IDE, you'll want to consider [VS Code](https://code.visualstudio.com) or [Visual Studio 2017](https://www.visualstudio.com/).
-VS Code is free and would be easy to use for this app.
+VS Code is free / cross-platform and would be easy to use for this app.

 ### Building the Project